Property Tax Relief

 **Clause 41A—Tax Deferral**

 The applicant must be 65 years of age or older.
-There are no restrictions on assets*. the taxpayer’s “total income” cannot exceed $57,000 for a single filer who is not the head of a household, $71,000 for a head of household, or $85,000 for taxpayers filing jointly; All or a portion of the real estate taxes can be deferred each year at 6% interest.
-This is considered a lien on the property and must be paid to the town of Danvers upon the sale of the property or death of the taxpayer.
+There are no restrictions on assets*. the taxpayer’s “total income” cannot exceed $61,000 for a single filer who is not the head of a household, $76,000 for a head of household, or $92,000 for taxpayers filing jointly; All or a portion of the real estate taxes can be deferred each year at 6% interest.
+This is considered a lien on the property and must be paid to the town of Danvers, upon the sale of the property or death of the taxpayer.
 An applicant may qualify for other exemption programs listed herein in addition to the tax deferral program.
-Water and Sewer bills may also be deferred.
+When filing for the Tax Deferral, you may also Defer your Water and Sewer bill.
+Separate applications are needed.

 **Senior Citizen Work-Off Abatement Program**

 The applicant must be 60 years of age or older.
-Income cannot exceed $48,156 if single; $67,165 if married.
+Income cannot exceed $53,675 if single; $74,862 if married.
 There are no restrictions on assets*.
-The applicant can earn a maximum abatement of $500 per fiscal year for volunteering their services to the Town of Danvers.
+The applicant can earn a minimum abatement of $500 after (37.5 hours worked) or UP to the maximum abatement of $1,500 after (111 hours worked).
+This takes effect in FY2021, and will allow participants to work up to 111 hours.
+Participant schedule begins on a fiscal year for volunteering their services to the Town of Danvers.
 Varied volunteer jobs will be available.
-The hourly rate earned toward the abatement will be the State minimum wage.
+The hourly rate earned toward the abatement, will be the State minimum wage.
+At Town Meeting, May, 2019, the Town voted to amend the Senior Citizen Tax Work-Off Program, adopted under M.G.L.
+C. 59, § 5K,

 **Clause 18A—Temporary Financial Hardship Property Tax Deferral**